Some More Crochet Easter Eggs

 YouTube Video Tutorial

-EDIT: For 2017 I’ve added a video tutorial on YouTube, which also includes how to decorate with pretty embroidery.
-Please go here!
-Cheers.
+For 2017, I’ve added a video tutorial for How To Crochet an Easter Egg on YouTube, which also includes how to decorate eggs with pretty embroidery.

 Subscribe to Blog via Email